rsksmart/tokenbridge/federator/README.md

 }
 ```

-where the mainchain for example is rsktestnet and the sidechain is goerly, the .json files are in the /federator/config folder and includes the addresses of the contracts in that network and the block number when they where deployed.
+where the mainchain for example is rsktestnet and the sidechain is goerli, the .json files are in the /federator/config folder and includes the addresses of the contracts in that network and the block number when they where deployed.
 The order of sidechain and mainchain is not important is just which one is going to be checked first, as federators are bi directionals.
-Inside the .json files there is also the host to that network, for example this is the rsktestnet-goerly.json
+Inside the .json files there is also the host to that network, for example this is the rsktestnet-goerli.json

 ```json
 {